keycloak/keycloak/examples/demo-template/README.md

 If you click on the logout link of either of the product or customer app, you'll be logged out of all the applications.

-Ff you click on [http://localhost:8080/customer-portal-js](http://localhost:8080/customer-portal-js) you can invoke on the pure HTML/Javascript application.
+If you click on [http://localhost:8080/customer-portal-js](http://localhost:8080/customer-portal-js) you can invoke on the pure HTML/Javascript application.

 Step 6: Traditional OAuth2 Example